 Been planning a room change?
 Want to scrub up that bathroom?
 Add a splash of paint to the kitchen?
 It doesn’t have to be huge.
 It can be buy some new accessories for the living room or get a matching bedspread and curtains for the bedroom.
 Something that’s fun to research (I recommend pinterest!) and leaves you smiling to look at.
 I think that maternity leave is a time when you might be feeling a little bit down and restricted and I know that I often felt out of control in those early months, which can leave us very vulnerable to mental health problems.
 Creativity and artistic expression is well known to help improve mood and sprucing up our surroundings can help feel relaxed when at home.

-Plan a vacation.
+Plan a vacation

-Have a photoshoot.
+Have a baby photoshoot

 No I don’t mean you have to hire one of those ridiculously expensive photographers who charge £80 for a print.
 You can of course get some really beautiful photos by going pro – but why not have the fun of planning and carrying out a photo shoot for yourself?
 Find a location, take a few outfits, grab a camera and get snapping!
 It can be at home on the sofa if you pick the right material and have plenty of lighting.
 You don’t have to go all out but sometimes a little forethought and planning can make for some really nice pics, even if all you’ve got is a phone to work with.

 Plop them up on Instagram if you fancy, or just share them with your nearest and dearest.
 The majority of the hundreds of photos I took I didn’t share with anyone, but looking back at my pictures is really special to me and I’m glad I took so many!

-Eat out at new places.
+Eat out at new places

 I’ve been pushing myself outside of my usual boundaries and eating out where budget allows.
 And yup, I’m taking the baby with me!
 With more free time I’ve been able to research more restaurants on TripAdvisor and from advice from fellow mums.
 I’ve been able to read reviews and send the restaurant a quick message on Facebook or email asking if they have space for a baby at the table.
 If I was at work all day I probably wouldn’t have the energy, so I’m taking advantage of the time I have now.
 You can do it with a baby in your arms as he naps too – just grab your phone and get the TripAdvisor app.
 Like everything, having a baby means that the way you do things has changed, so perhaps your old haunts won’t be suitable any more, but I do believe there are family friendly options and that you shouldn’t feel like you can’t continue to eat out with a baby.

-Make new friends.
+Make new friends